Marksmanship Hunter PvP Guide in Battle for Azeroth (BfA 8.1)

 Below are the best Outer Ring traits.

-The most important trait you are going to want to get in all pieces of your gear is Steady Aim.
+Marksmanship Hunters do not depend on a single trait to do well in PvP.
+Instead, you want to have multiple different traits in your Azerite gear.
+Surging Shots increases the damage of your Rapid Fire.
 This increases your sustained and burst damage.
-Laser Matrix and Feeding Frenzy also help increase your sustained damage, but are not as strong as Steady Aim.
 Focused Fire increases both your damage and Focus regeneration, which is great if you feel you do not have enough Focus through an arena match.

 3.2.
 Middle Ring